Everyday Narratives: Bullring Open Market

-At Birmingham’s Bullring Open Market, everyday life unfolds in fleeting moments.
-The city doesn’t put on a show here—all you have to do is look.
+Explore Birmingham’s Bullring Open Market, where everyday life unfolds in plain sight.
+The city doesn’t put on a show here—take a look!

 Shoppers rest at a bus stop outside Birmingham's Bullring Open Market